 Those looking for hipper, more downtempo areas to hang out in should check out Wynwood, Midtown, and Upper Eastside.

 Of course, most people make a road trip to Miami for the beaches, which are amazing.
 Most are located on the separate island city of Miami Beach.
 Be sure to visit South Beach, Aventura, Surfside, and Bal Harbor for the best beaches in Miami.
 South Beach, in particular, is very famous for its art, food, and fashion scenes.
+If you want to step your vacation up a notch, you can rent a boat in Aventura for the day and explore the sub-tropical Floridian waters.

 Road Trip to Fort Lauderdale